Platform service API¶

 checkpoints, completed or failed queue records, file-backed continuations,

-artifacts, and logs.
-It can be configured directly or through environment
+audit events, artifacts, and logs.
+It can be configured directly or through

 export KNEO_SERV_RETENTION_RUNS_DAYS=30